Moving on from school or college - coronavirus info for families of deaf childrenPublished Date: 23 Nov 2020

-If your child has left school/college this summer, you should not postpone making preparations for them moving on to what they want to do next - whether that is college, university or work-based training.
-To do nothing now would risk a young person not having their education in place for the autumn or being left without support.
+If your child is leaving school or college in the summer of 2021, you should not postpone making preparations for them moving on to what they want to do next - whether that is college, university or work-based training.

-If your child has an Education, Health and Care plan, statement of special educational needs or a coordinated support plan, a review meeting should have taken place to plan the next steps.
-Whilst local authorities may have reduced levels of staff at the moment, we expect them to prioritise young people who are expecting to leave school this summer.
+If your child has an Education, Health and Care plan, statement of special educational needs or a coordinated support plan, a review meeting should take place before 31st March 2021 to plan the next steps.
+Whilst local authorities may have reduced levels of staff at the moment, we expect them to prioritise young people who are expecting to leave school in the summer.
 For young people in England and Wales, it is important that their new education provider is named on their plan/statement.
-The legal deadline for this to have happened was the 31 March.

 Review meetings can be held online.
 Additional communication support should be provided where needed to ensure deaf young people can fully access this meeting and feed into the plan.
 Young people and their families should still expect to receive all relevant paperwork in advance to prepare for the meeting.